Venus Williams: 1999: Three Tier I titles

 Williams started the 1999 tour in Australia, where she lost to No. 10 Steffi Graf in the quarterfinals of the Sydney International and No. 1 Davenport in the quarterfinals of the Australian Open.
 However, she rebounded at the Faber Grand Prix in Hanover, defeating Graf for the first time in the semifinals before losing the final to No. 3 Novotná.
 Williams then successfully defended her titles in both Oklahoma City and Key Biscayne.
-She defeated Novotná and Graf to reach the final in Key Biscayne, where she defeated her sister in three sets in the first final on the WTA Tour to be contested by two sisters.
+At the final in Key Biscayne, where she defeated her sister in three sets in the first final on the WTA Tour to be contested by two sisters.

-Williams played four clay court events during the spring.
-She lost her first match at the Amelia Island Championships in Florida.
+Williams lost her first match at the Amelia Island Championships in Florida.
 Three weeks later, however, she won her first title on clay at the WTA Hamburg, defeating Mary Pierce in the final.
 Williams then won the Tier I Italian Open in Rome, defeating No. 1 Hingis in the semifinals and No. 8 Pierce in the final.
 At the French Open, she extended her winning streak to 22 matches before losing in the fourth round to No. 125, Barbara Schwartz.
 Williams teamed with Serena Williams to win the women's doubles title at this event, the first Grand Slam title the pair won together.

-At Wimbledon, Williams defeated No. 17 Anna Kournikova in the fourth round to reach the quarterfinals for the second consecutive year, where she lost to eventual runner-up Graf.
+At Wimbledon, Williams reached the quarterfinals for the second consecutive year, losing to eventual runner-up Graf.